fasouto/fasouto.github.com/_posts/2015-05-25-freelance-tips.md

  - It's very difficult to organise your time if you have 2 hours for company A, 4 for company B, talk with client C…
  - Every project have some overhead(billing, emails, time tracking…) independent on how big is it.
 To bill 40 hours you'll need to spend 50-60 working.

-I solved this situation setting three rates: hourly, daily and weekly.
-Obviously,  `hourly rate > daily rate/8 > weekly rate/40` so clients have an incentive to hire me on weekly basis.
+I solved this situation setting hourly, daily and weekly rates.
+Obviously,  `hourly rate > daily rate/8 > weekly rate/40` so clients have an incentive to hire me on a weekly basis.

 ### Take jobs that are 'almost finished'

-Chances are that are not near completion, and the client budget is finishing.
-You'll have to adapt to a new codebase (not billable hours) and fix all the remaining bugs that are the difficult ones.
+Chances are that are not near completion, but the client budget is finishing.
+You'll have to adapt to a new codebase and fix all the remaining bugs that are the difficult ones.

 Remember the [80-20 rule](http://en.wikipedia.org/wiki/Pareto_principle) in software development, 80% of the functionality will be done in 20% of the time and the remaining time you'll be coding the other 20%.